tdang2018/EWU-CSCD496-2019-Winter/Assignment5.md

 Jim => Jaun
 Jaun => John
 - The existing controllers and sevices are not fully unit tested.
 Update the existing unit tests so they are fully tested.
+- The current Pairing object does not track what group created it.
+Add the ability to associate the pairing to the group it was created for.
+Test to ensure that you can add two pairings that differ only by the group.

 ### Useful Stuff